-One of my favorite things to have for breakfast is a muffin, so having a low-carb, gluten-free, sugar-free, AND dairy-free muffin seemed impossible…until I started making these little guys.
+One of my favorite things to have for breakfast is a muffin, so having a gluten-free, sugar-free, AND dairy-free muffin seemed impossible…until I started making these little guys.
 Chocolate Chip is my favorite, but I also make these using wild blueberries that my son devours, too.
 For my hubby and daughter, they’re fans of the double chocolate version as well, so it’s a versatile recipe that can be modified and substituted in a few different ways.

 This particular muffin goes in my belly at least 3-4 times per week along with scrambled eggs in avocado oil, and the combination of these two breakfast items gives me energy to keep on truckin’ for another 5 hours before my stomach starts yelling at me to eat lunch.
 Anyone who knows me is shocked that I can make it that long during the day without eating again.

 These muffins freeze incredibly well, so typically I’ll make a large batch, wrap them in plastic wrap, and stuff them in the freezer to last a few weeks.
 Just pull one out of the freezer the night before, or a couple hours before in the morning for an easy breakfast or snack.
 I usually pop mine in the microwave for 12-15 seconds to warm them up just a little bit to go along with a delicious hot cup of coffee.